jwhitbeck/java-rdb-parser/README.md

 ## References

-As of December 2017, the most recent RDB format version is 8.
+As of October 2019, the most recent RDB format version is 9.
 The source of truth is the [rdb.h][] file in the [Redis repo][].
 The following resources provide a good overview of the RDB format up to version 7.

 - [RDB file format](http://rdb.fnordig.de/file_format.html)
 - [RDB file format (redis-rdb-tools)](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/Redis-RDB-Dump-File-Format)